-Can you hold leveraged ETFs for long term?
+Can you hold leveraged ETFs for the long term?

 See below the hypothetical returns on QQQ, TQQQ, and SQQQ over a 20+ year investment horizon.

 SQQQ has a dismal story.
-In a bull market it declines very rapidly and reaches such a low point from where it is impossible to recover to its previous price levels.
-As you can observe, one sharp rise in stock market drives down SQQQ to near zero levels and it stays there for a long long time.
+In a bull market, it declines very rapidly and reaches such a low point from where it is impossible to recover to its previous price levels.
+As you can observe, one sharp rise in the stock market drives down SQQQ to near-zero levels and it stays there for a long long time.

 Please be careful when investing in leveraged ETFs and understand the pros and cons before committing your money to them.
-Leveraged ETFs can be good for short term speculation, but buy and hold for long term is not the best strategy leveraged ETFs.
+Leveraged ETFs can be good for short-term speculation, but buying and holding for the long term is not the best strategy for leveraged ETFs.

 Fresh from the Blog